mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

   ```

-  For receiving message from RabbitMQ, create a new folder named "Receiver".In Receiver folder ,create a new class named "Reciver.cs".
+  For receiving message from RabbitMQ, create a new folder named "Receiver".
+In Receiver folder, create a new class named "Reciver.cs".
    Paste the following Code in "Receiver.cs":
    ```c#